wernsey/bitmap/README.md

   * The `kmeans/` subdirectory contains a program that uses [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) to identify the dominant colors in an image.
+  * `imgdup.c` is a program that scans directories for duplicate images using the _dHash_ algorithm.

 ## References